 In my experience every time I run an appreciative inquiry the team are energised and focused.
 But, as with all new initiatives, that energy and attention can wane over time as other pressures mount and the initial energy is lost.
 It’s on you and the team to keep momentum on this.

-The positivity from appreciative inquiry session is infectious and they are a joy to run.
-Appreciative inquiry sessions are a great way of engaging more with your team and they can bring about big change.
-But only if you build that plan and action it.
+The positivity from a good appreciative inquiry session is infectious and they are a joy to run.
+Appreciative inquiry sessions are a great way of engaging more with your team and they can bring about big change, but only if you build that plan and action it.

 The biggest improvements I’ve ever seen made were off the back of an appreciative inquiry.

-The hardest part of these meetings is avoiding talking about problems or challenges.
+The hardest part of these sessions is avoiding talking about problems or challenges.
 Many people default to negative talk; who can blame them when most meetings are negative by default.

 Let me know if you see success with appreciative inquiry meetings.